 If you are trying to find a budget processor under $100 for your gaming PC, then you are at the right place.
 Currently, there are more than a dozen processors under $100 that are good performers but not every processor provides the best value for the money.
 Therefore, it’s not necessary that you will get the best out of your CPU if you buy any one of them.
 If you sit down and try to do some research on which CPU should you get then it will consume a lot of time and you might not be able to decide properly on your own.

 Therefore, I did the homework for you so that you don’t have to go here and there searching on different sites and youtube channels for what will be good for your build.
-I have selected the top 4 CPUs that come under 100 dollars but with a good price difference between them that justify their performance.
-In 2018, these are the processors you should get for your budget gaming build if you want to get the maximum amount of fps in the latest games, be it Fortnite, PUBG, Tomb Raider, Battlefield, CSGO, DOOM or Rocket League.
+I have selected the top 5 CPUs that come under 100 dollars but with a good price difference between them that justify their performance.
+In 2019, these are the processors you should get for your budget gaming build if you want to get the best performance without spending too much money.

 AMD Ryzen 3 2200G

 AMD’s Ryzen 3 2200G is the perfect all-rounder processor that excels in everything.
 It’s an APU which comprises both the CPU and GPU and this GPU is not a casual one, but actually, the Vega 8 graphics which is AMD’s currently best-architectured graphics processor you can get into a processor.
 AMD Ryzen 3 2200G costs less than $90 and features 4 cores and 4 threads which you can’t get from any Intel processor under $100.
 This makes it a perfect choice for those who want to build a powerful gaming PC that is also capable of handling multitasking.